 Emphasis in judging will be placed on a goal statement that includes specific information on experience or steps taken toward the goal, persuasiveness (e.g., how your past achievements/experiences and your future planning increase the probability of reaching your goal), why you think that you will succeed, and also grammar, spelling and punctuation.

-- Only one application is allowed per student in this public award competition.
+- Only one application is allowed per student in this scholarship competition.

 - Applicants must complete all required information on the entry form.